opendilab/DI-engine-docs/source/hands_on/her.rst

 -------------
 1. HER is not a seperate algorithm, it can be **combined with any off-policy** algorithm.

-2. HER needs to define rewards after changing the desired goal, but it does not neet to be the same as the env's reward function.
+2. HER needs to define rewards after changing the desired goal, but it does not need to be the same as the env's reward function.

-3. In DI-engine's implementation, HER collects episode data and push into buffer, then samples episodes and modifies the reward, which will be exaplained in detail in Pseudo-code part.
+3. In DI-engine's implementation, HER collects episode data and push into buffer, then samples episodes and modifies the reward, which will be explained in detail in Pseudo-code part.

 4. HER has different strategies to create a virtual goal.
 They all come from the same episode as the transition being replayed, but differ as follows: